josydomalexis/josydomalexis/README.md

 I am an illustrator, Icon designer, Animator, Web designer & Web Developer currently learning MERN development. 🚀

 I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Nodejs, MongoDB, React, expressjs, Digital Ocean etc. I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
-When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.

 Feel free to connect with me @josydomalexis for all things tech or just to say hello!
 Let's shape the future of tech together. 🌟